How to Evaluate Emerging Technologies: A Practical Guide

 Informal evaluation is inconsistent.
 When evaluators apply implicit criteria — their own sense of what "enterprise-ready" means, their own interpretation of what the business needs, their own risk tolerance — similar technologies in the same category receive different assessments.
 The outputs are not comparable.
 The portfolio of evaluated technologies cannot be managed because the evaluations were not conducted against the same standard.

 Informal evaluation is not defensible.
-When a technology evaluation produces a recommendation — advance to pilot, redirect, stop — and a stakeholder challenges the recommendation, the response to that challenge is either evidence or narrative.
+When a technology evaluation produces a recommendation — advance to pilot, redirect, stop — and a stakeholder challenges it, the response is either evidence or narrative.
 An evaluation conducted against pre-defined criteria produces evidence.
 An evaluation conducted by implicit judgment produces narrative.
 Leadership makes better decisions based on evidence.

 Informal evaluation does not accumulate institutional memory.
 When evaluation rationale lives in the heads of whoever ran the assessment, it disappears when that person moves roles.
 The technology that was evaluated and stopped eighteen months ago for a specific integration reason gets evaluated again from scratch when it reappears in a new business unit's pipeline.
 The organization pays for the same learning twice — and has no accumulated intelligence that makes subsequent evaluations faster or more informed.